Jordan-Lane/Neural-Art/README.md

 pipenv sync
 ```

 This will create a new Python 3.9 virtual environment and install all neccesary dependencies from Pipfile.lock.
-If you have any issues while installing please refer to the **Common Installation Issues** section found at the bottom of this README.
+If you have any issues while installing please refer to the **Common Installation Issues** at the bottom of this README.

 &nbsp;
 ## Usage
-The tool can be used to generate either a single, or batch of images.
+The tool can be used to generate either a single, or a batch of images.
 The single mode is designed to have a finer control over the underlying CPPN structure, while the batch mode is for generating multiple completely random images.

 ### Single Image Creation
 ```zsh
 python main.py single [-h] [-v] [-s SEED] [-l LAYERS] [-w WIDTH] [-r RESOLUTION RESOLUTION] [-a ACTIVATION]
 ```

-The single command generates a single abstract image based on the network settings passed in the by various flags.
+The single command generates a single abstract image based on the neural network settings passed in by the various flags.
 All flags are optional, and have default values.

-More info about the various flags and their default values can be found by running with the help flag:
+More info about the various flags and their default values can be found with the help flag:
 ```zsh
 python main.py single -h
 ```